A Complexity Bound for Determinisation of Min-Plus Weighted Automata: WFAs, Determinisability, Gaps, and the Baseline-Augmented Construction

-A WFA is \emph{deterministic} if it has a single initial state, and from every state there exists at most one finite-weight transition on each letter.
+We denote by $\booltrans:Q\times \Sigma\to 2^Q$ the $\bbB$oolean transition function that corresponds to the underlying NFA induced by finite-weight transitions (and naturally extend it to $\booltrans:2^Q\times \Sigma \to 2^Q$).
+A WFA is \emph{deterministic} if it has a single initial state, and $|\booltrans(q,\sigma)|\le 1$ for every $q\in Q,\sigma\in \Sigma$.
 It is \emph{determinisable} if it has an equivalent deterministic WFA (i.e., they describe the same function) and is otherwise \emph{undeterminisable}.
 It is well-known that not every WFA is determinisable~\cite{chatterjee2010quantitative}.
 The \emph{determinisability} problem asks, given a WFA $\cA$, whether it is determinisable.
 In this paper, we give a complexity bound on the determinisability problem.

 We remark that there are several variants of WFAs: with or without initial and final weights, and with or without distinguished accepting states.
-The determinisability problems for these variations are are inter-reducible (see \cref{rmk: initial and final weights}).
+The determinisability problems for these variations are inter-reducible (see \cref{rmk: initial and final weights}).
 Thus, our definition is of the simplest variant: no initial and final weights, and all states are accepting.